A US$ 1 billion debt notes issue has resulted in the first listing of an Isle of Man company on the Hong Kong Stock Exchange.

 The issuer, GOHL Capital Limited, is an indirect subsidiary of Genting Berhad, the holding company of the Malaysia-based Genting Group.
 The issue of guaranteed unsecured fixed rate notes represents the Group’s landmark return to the US$ bonds market since 2004.

-Cains Advocates advised GOHL on Isle of Man law.
+Cains advised GOHL on all aspects Isle of Man law.

 Founded 51 years ago by visionary entrepreneur Tan Sri Lim Kok Thay, the Group employs more than 62,000 people and owns the Resort World brand with its gaming and leisure interests and is one of the largest international casino operators with 40 in the UK.
 Genting Singapore PLC (which is incorporated in the Isle of Man) is a member of the Genting Group and it has a market value of US$ 7.8 billion.

 “Genting has been a long-term client of the firm and this was a very high profile deal involving global investment banks,” said Mike Edwards, a director of Cains Advocates who led the law firm’s team advising GOHL.
 Citigroup Global Markets Ltd, J.P.
 Morgan Securities plc, DBS Bank Ltd and SMBC Nikko Capital Markets Limited were the joint lead managers.
 Major law firms, including Shearman & Sterling and Allen & Overy, also advised on the issue.